Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class19/README.md

 -----
 We are going to be working in RStudio again today.
 Take the following steps to get ready for the lab:

-1. Start up your epid582 Rproject and create a new directory in it called class19 to hold data we will be analyzing today.
-2. Go on to Great Lakes and copy over the class 19 files to your working directory
-3. Use cyberduck to bring the files down to the class19 directory you created on your own computer
+1. No need to download any files today - we will be using the data that comes with regentrans.

 Once in R, load the following libraries